Occupational Therapy Program (MSOT Degree)

 Second, applicants holding a baccalaureate degree or expecting to graduate in the spring semester prior to the start of the MSOT Program will follow the admission steps below.
 The GRE is not required for admission to GMercyU's Occupational Therapy program.

-The application cycle for 2024 is now closed.
-The Occupational Therapy master's program at Gwynedd Mercy University uses the Centralized Application Service for Occupational Therapy Schools (OTCAS) for students applying to the program.
-All applicants to the Occupational Therapy program are required to submit their applications on the OTCAS portal.
-All required materials were due by February 1, 2024.
+The application cycle for 2025 is now open.
+The Occupational Therapy Master’s Program at Gwynedd Mercy University uses the Centralized Application Service for Occupational Therapy Schools (OTCAS) for applicants applying to the Program.
+All applicants* to the Occupational Therapy Program are required to submit their applications on the the OTCAS portal.
+All required materials are due by February 1, 2025.
 Applicants are responsible for submitting timely transcripts to OTCAS and confirming that all of the requested materials have been successfully submitted and received with OTCAS.
-Applications submitted on or before February 1st will be reviewed for admission consideration once they are both complete and verified.
+Applications will not be reviewed until they are both complete and verified.

 Earned baccalaureate degree and all prerequisite courses must all be completed in May of 2024 as the program begins in June of 2024.